 This New Year’s Tradition brings good luck to each of the twelve months of the year.
 But, be mindful, one must concentrate fully and finish before the final stroke of midnight, or ill fortune will come to fruition.
 Forgive the pun–lol!
 Learn more about this traditional New Year’s Eve ritual HERE.

-This final list of New Year’s celebration ideas includes fun things to do on New Year’s Day.
-From classic New Years’ traditions–such as making New Years’ resolutions–to the modern and unique alternative of choosing an inspirational word for the year, you can find it all here!
+This final list of New Year’s celebration ideas includes fun things to do on New Year’s Day and in the beginning days of the New Year.
+In other words, this list is full of traditional things to do at the beginning of the year or the start of 2023.
+From classic New Year traditions–such as making New Year resolutions–to the modern and unique alternative of choosing an inspirational word for the year, you can find it all here!

-Here’s a fun thing to do on New Year’s Day, and a challenge for the whole family–if you dare.
+Here’s a fun thing to do on New Year’s Day and a challenge for the whole family–if you dare.
 Brave the cold water–go on a polar bear swim!
-People from all over the world jump in the cold water to participate in this fun New Year’s Day tradition as a way to refresh and invigorate the body and mind.
-As a retired ocean lifeguard, I have both watched and enjoyed the follies of completing a New Year’s Day Polar Bear Swim many a time.
+People from all over the world jump in the cold water to participate in this fun New Year’s Day tradition to refresh and invigorate the body and mind.
+As a retired ocean lifeguard, I have watched and enjoyed the follies of completing a New Year’s Day Polar Bear Swim many times.

 Polar bear swims are a great way to wash off the old year in preparation for the New Year.
 Traditionally held on New Year’s Day, polar bear swim participants plunge into a body of water and brave the low temperature as a rite of passage into the following year.
 Think of it as a giant “reset” button or baptism that will rejuvenate and refresh the body, mind, and soul.

-If you dare to try this age-old New Year’s tradition, use caution, be uber mindful, and please make sure you follow any local safety rules and regulations.
-I was an ocean lifeguard for 20 years, and Polar Bear Swims are not exactly safe–especially if you are braving the waters without safety personnel.
-So, use the buddy system, and make sure to have plenty of towels, dry clothes, blankets, and warm drinks to bundle up and enjoy once when you get out of the water.
+If you dare to try this age-old New Year’s tradition, use caution, be uber-mindful, and please make sure you follow any local safety rules and regulations.
+I was an ocean lifeguard for 20 years, and Polar Bear Swims are not the safest–especially if you brave the waters without safety personnel.
+So, use the buddy system, and have plenty of towels, dry clothes, blankets, and warm drinks to bundle up and enjoy once you get out of the water.
 We hope you enjoy your New Year’s swim as much as we do!

-A common way to celebrate the New year is to prepare and serve a traditional New Years Day Dinner.
+A common way to celebrate the New year is to prepare and serve a traditional New Year’s Day Dinner.
 Cultures worldwide have different ideas of what foods should be consumed on New Year’s day and why.
-In many cultures, anything round is worthy of eating on New Years Day.
+In many cultures, anything that is round is worth (see what I did there?) eating on New Year’s Day.

 Many cultures traditionally eat circular foods on New Year’s Day.
-Circles resemble coins, represent money and abundance, and the continuous circular nature of all things.
+Circles resemble coins, representing money and abundance and the continuous circular nature of all things.
 Therefore, consuming round foods is thought to bring wealth, good fortune, and prosperity to those that eat them.

-- 12 grapes at midnight – As mentioned in the list of New Year’s Eve traditions above, it is a tradition to pop one grape in the mouth for every stroke of the clock until the stroke of midnight is reached.
-This New Year’s Tradition is thought to bring luck to each of the New Year’s twelve months.
+- 12 grapes at midnight – As mentioned in the New Year’s Eve traditions above, it is a tradition to pop one grape in the mouth for every stroke of the clock until the stroke of midnight is reached.
+This New Year’s Tradition is thought to bring luck to each of the twelve months of the New Year.